March 29, 2017

 I meet with a lot of organizations who want to be Agile.
 When I ask why, most will respond with mechanical and tactical reasons:

 Are these the right things to measure?
-If you achieve this, will you create a competitive advantage, or even parity?
+If you achieve this, will you create a competitive advantage or even parity?
 Do these represent business agility?
+Or even show the effectiveness of your agile approaches?

 Lean thinking would say to evaluate your value stream.
 That is, look at the activities and the timeline from when the customer places an order to when the customer receives the goods and pays.
 This is called the order to cash cycle.
 Lean organizations work ruthlessly to shorten this cycle.